 - Chapter Advisors

 - Local Alumni Members

-- Local Business and Community Members
+- + Local Business and Community Members

 - Parents

 - Campus Faculty

 - Campus Staff/Administrators

-- Advisors for Other Chapters on Campus
+- + Advisors for Other Chapters on Campus

 - Visiting Headquarters Staff

 - I. Welcome and Introductions - II.
 Educational Session - a.
 Refer to the Introduction to Fraternity Facilitation Guide - III.
-How to run a meeting - Explain the process for running a chapter meeting - Each Associate Member Education session should be divided into a business meeting section and an educational session section. - Explain how the room will be set up and where people should sit. - c.
-Refer to The Cornerstone for an explanation of Parliamentary Procedure - How to wear your Delta Upsilon Pin/Badge (Cornerstone Page 3) - V. Calendar Review - a.
+How to run a meeting - a.
+Explain the process for running a chapter meeting - i.
+Each Associate Member Education session should be divided into a business meeting section and an educational session section. - b.
+Explain how the room will be set up and where people should sit. - c.
+Refer to The Cornerstone for an explanation of Parliamentary Procedure - IV.
+How to wear your Delta Upsilon Pin/Badge (Cornerstone Page 3) - V. Calendar Review - a.
 Review upcoming events and meetings. - b.
 Ensure all associate members have upcoming events and meetings identified in their personal calendars. - VI.
 Review local Fraternity and Sorority community - VII.
 Old Business - a.
 Each meeting should allow time for addressing any tabled or pending matters.
-As this is the first meeting, there should not be any old business to address.

-Each meeting should allow time for the introduction of new proposals or motions.
+As this is the first meeting, there should not be any old business to address. - VIII.
+New Business - a.
+Each meeting should allow time for the introduction of new proposals or motions. - IX.
+Announcements - a.
+Ensure all associate members have completed their bio card through deltau.org. - b.
+Ensure all associate members have paid their Associate Member Fee.